justiceevan/vidly_api_django/README.md

 # Vidly Api Django

 This is a simple movie api.
-It is a clone of the vidly-api-node
+A clone of the vidly-api-node

 - The api has the following endpoints: